AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## <Keys.HardKey>Unfold</Keys.HardKey>
- followed by playback **Select**, splits out a cue list or chase onto the playback faders so each cue/step can be edited individually.
+ followed by playback <strong>Select</strong>, splits out a cue list or chase onto the playback faders so each cue/step can be edited individually.
 See [Editing a chase using unfold](../chases/editing-a-chase.md/#editing-a-chase-using-unfold).

  ---
 ## <Keys.HardKey>Update</Keys.HardKey>